 Willie Lloyd Jones was

-named after his father, his grand father and his great-grandfather but the
+named after his father and his grandfather but the

-the source, but some family members insist that Willie was named Lloyd after the
+origins of the ‘Lloyd’ isn’t clear.
+Some family members insist that Willie was named Lloyd after the

-Lloyds of Glansevin Mansion where his father once worked.
+Lloyds of Glansevin Mansion where his father and mother both once worked.

 In March 1878